 The temple of Manakamana Devi is located on the eastern bank of Arun River at the north of Tumlingtar.
 The ancient stone image of Manakamana Devi Nava Durga Bhagawati is enshrined in the temple along with an image of Lord Shiva, Lord Ganesh and many more.
 A great religious fair is organized on the occasion of Thuli Ekadasi, where people from near and far village gather in order to participate in the fair.

 This national park and conservation area is one of the must visit places in Nepal.
 The park habitats some of the country’s richest and unique species of plants and animals as well as flora plants and vegetations.

-It lies between Sagarmatha and Makalu in the Makalu-Barun National park.
+It lies between Sagarmatha and Makalu in the Makalu-Barun National park at Sankhuwasabha district.
 It is not only scenic but a diverse region with stunning terraced landscape and prosperous in the wilderness.
 The Arun Valley Trek offers you incredible diversity of natural beauty and culture.
 It also offers you very good view point of Mt.
 Everest and Mt.
 Makalu and many more mountains.

 Have you visited Tehrathum?
 To read some information about Tehrathum.
 Click here.